chris-ware/array-reverse/README.md

 **_Your submission will be evaluated in a PHP 8.1 environment_**

 ## Testing & expected output
-Full PHPUnit tests are in place should you wish to verify before submitting
+Full PHPUnit tests are in place should you wish to verify before submitting, this is not a requirement though.

 ### Install using composer:
 ```bash